titusfortner/ui2api/README.md

 6. Customize

-    You have a subclass, so if you need to add or change things before or after a call, just override the `WatirApi` method in your subclass:
+    You have a subclass, so if you need to add or change things before or after a call, just override the `UI2API` method in your subclass:

     ```ruby
     module API
-      class Booking < WatirApi::Base
+      class Booking < UI2API::Base

         attr_reader :id